AmirulAndalib/TorrentSeedr/README.md

 ## 🤝 Contributing

 Any contributions you make are **greatly appreciated**.
-Thank you to every contributor who has helped improve this project!
+Thank you to every [contributors](https://github.com/hemantapkh/seedrccbot/graphs/contributors) who have contributed in this project!

 ## 📜 License